Death Watch

 Death Watch (La Mort en direct) is a 1980 science fiction film directed by Bertrand Tavernier.
-It is based on the 1973 novel The Unsleeping Eye by David G. Compton.
+It is based on the 1973 novel The Unsleeping Eye by D. G. Compton.
 The film was entered into the 30th Berlin International Film Festival.
 The film had 1,013,842 admissions in France and was the 35th most attended film of the year.